-2.3 General Delegations to all Chief Officers

-- 2.4 Provide that any Chief Officer may re-procure services coming to an end without the need to seek authorisation from Members unless the Board has expressly requested that authorisation is sought from them, or the funds are not approved in the Medium Term Financial Plan.
-This is consistent with practice in other Combined Authorities and will ensure that where, for instance, a bus contract needs to be retendered with no change of route then the decision can be taken rapidly by Officers to ensure minimal disruption in service. - 2.5 Provide that any Chief Officer can agree Grant funding Agreements up to £1m in consultation with the Chief Finance Officer and the Monitoring Officer who is authorised to sign Grant Funding Agreements up to £1m.
-Chief Officers shall report to the Combined Authority Board all Granting funding Agreements that they have agreed and signed under these delegations.
-This is a common delegation in Combined Authorities and enables relatively smaller Grant Funding Agreements to be agreed and executed in a timely manner rather than waiting for approvals through the Board and Committee cycle.

-2.6 Delegations to the Chief Executive Officer

-- 2.7 Provide that the Chief Executive, in consultation with the Chief Finance Officer and Monitoring Officer, may take decisions related to the approval of a detailed business case and the acceptance of a tender or quotation for the supply of goods, materials, or services provided that the spend does not exceed £1m and is within the Combined Authority's approved budget.
-Prior to exercising this delegation, the Chief Executive Officer must consult the mayor, the lead member and the chair of the relevant Thematic Committee and, following the decision, must publish an Officer Decision Notice.
-When relating to specific transport matters where the County Council and Peterborough City Council are required to vote in favour of a proposal, the Leaders of those Councils should also be consulted and agree with the proposal prior to the exercise of the delegation. - In order to exercise the above delegation, the business case or procurement must be approved by the Board within the MTFP and, in the case of a tender or quotation, must be approved in accordance with the Authority's Contracts Procedure Rules, i.e.: - the decision relates to the delivery of the agreed business plan for that business area; - the decision accords with any officer decision making guidance issued to Officers; - once the decision has been made the Officer complies with the transparency requirements of The Openness of Local Government Bodies Regulations 2014.
+- Increase the Key Decision financial threshold (for which items are included on the Forward Plan and for which 28 days notice need to be given prior to decision) from £500,000 to £1,000,000.
+This is consistent with the Key Decision financial threshold in other Combined Authorities and will ensure that both the decision making process is relatively faster for decisions of less than £1m and that the Forward Plan is an easier document to use by Members, residents and other stakeholders as it will include fewer decisions to be taken and therefore highlight the importance of those decisions it does contain. - 2.3 General Delegations to all Chief Officers - 2.4 Provide that any Chief Officer may procure or re-procure, award and agree contracts for goods and services not above £1 million without the need to seek authorisation from Members unless the Board has expressly requested that authorisation is sought from them or the funds are not approved in the Medium Term Financial Plan.
+This is consistent with practice in other Combined Authorities and will ensure that where, for instance, a bus contract needs to be retendered with no change of route then the decision can be taken rapidly by Officers to ensure minimal disruption in service. - Provide that any Chief Officer can agree Grant funding Agreements up to £1m in consultation with the Chief Finance Officer and the Monitoring Officer who is authorised to sign Grant Funding Agreements up to £1m.
+This is a common delegation in Combined Authorities and enables relatively smaller Grant Funding Agreements to be agreed and executed in a timely manner rather than waiting for approvals through the Board and Committee cycle. - 2.6 Delegations to the Chief Executive Officer - 2.7 Provide that the Chief Executive, in consultation with the Chief Finance Officer and Monitoring Officer, may take decisions related to the approval of a detailed business case and the acceptance of a tender or quotation for the supply of goods, materials, or services provided that the spend is within the Combined Authority's approved budget.
+Prior to exercising this delegation the Chief Executive Officer must consult the mayor, the lead member and the chair of the relevant Thematic Committee and, following the decision, must publish an Officer Decision Notice. - In order to exercise the above delegation, the business case or procurement must be approved by the Board within the MTFP and, in the case of a tender or quotation, must be approved in accordance with the Authority's Contracts Procedure Rules, i.e.: - the decision relates to the delivery of the agreed business plan for that business area; - the decision accords with any officer decision making guidance issued to Officers; - once the decision has been made the Officer complies with the transparency requirements of The Openness of Local Government Bodies Regulations 2014.

 Decisions taken will be reported to the next available Combined Authority Board as part of a Delegated Authority report.
-Additionally, it should be noted that Officer Decision Notices are published externally and retrospectively reported to the Board.
+Additionally it should be noted that Officer Decision Notices are published externally and retrospectively reported to the Board.